Confidently strolling into Paris’ famed Moulin Rouge, I approach the attendant:

 1. My Likes and Dislikes

 As a chronic people pleaser who always wants everyone to be happy (maybe you can relate?) it was a strange but enlightening experience when I took my first solo trip through Europe.
+Since then, I've traveled to some of the best places in the world for solo travelers.

 For a brief period of time it was only me.
 There was no one else to look after.
 No other stream of opinions to take into account.
 I woke up and did exactly what I wanted to do each day.
 My itineraries were focused solely on how I wanted to travel and what I liked.
 No one was there to rush me along.
 If I wanted to just sit in awed admiration before a painting in London’s National Gallery for a length of time well, I could do just that.